mlcheng/js-janus/README.md

 Looking for a no-nonsense testing framework for JavaScript?
 This is probably what you came for.
 Named after [Janus](https://wikipedia.org/wiki/Janus) - the ancient Roman gatekeeper - Janus.js is here to keep wrong code from entering your codebase.

-**Caution**: This probably _isn't_ what you came for.
-As is, the framework still causes side effects everywhere - which is the problem it was trying to solve.
-[This commit](https://github.com/mlcheng/js-janus/commit/87269fe8a3cd2113f6e1972f3e001d8d1264e7fe) probably fixes it, but introduces an extra dependency on a third-party library.

 ## Usage
 Usage is fairly simple.
 Let's first setup an `add()` function.